How Social Engineers Manipulate People and Why It Works

 #1 Be confident.
 Nothing kills the conversation more than being uncomfortable.

 #2 Educate yourself.
 You need to know the subject you’re talking about.
-But mostly, you’ll ask well-thought questions to encourage him to talk more about his area of expertise.
+But mostly, you’ll ask well-thought-out questions to encourage him to talk more about his area of expertise.
 Make the conversation about them.

 #4 When someone does a small favor for you, it makes them more willing to do you another favor.